jiali1025/Tutorial_for_AI_Next_Gen_Lab/README.md

 # Tutorial_for_AI_Next_Gen_Lab
 This is a project initiated by Li Jiali and yin jun.
+The projects contributors are from NUS, MIT and Tsinghua.
+We collaborate to contribute knowledge to the community.
 This project is aiming to help engineering background students or researchers from different domains to gain a comprehensive and deep understanding about the methods for AI for sicence, especially the studies aiming to build the next generation lab and manufacturing.
 This project will be divided into 4 major parts for AI next generation lab:
 # AI for Micro-scale